-This is a story about Christmas, a special Gramma, her house, and an old brown piano.
+This truly is one of the best Christmas books for kids!
+It’s a story about Christmas, a special Gramma, her house, and an old brown piano.

 For Clee and her brother Simon, there was always something magical about Gramma’s house…especially at Christmas.
 The musical sounds, the smell of baking, the feelings of love.
 It was all there.
 But this year, Clee’s Gramma is moving to a new place on the other side of town.
 Her house is empty.
 There are no decorations, no music, no delicious smells.
 All that is left is her old brown piano that can’t hold a tune anymore.